Last Updated: April 4, 2015

 facility.
 The prevalence varies from study to study, and facility

-nursing home may have bedsores.
+home may have bedsores.

 It's a chicken and egg situation: which came first, the bedsore